volumide/camp-form/README.md

-This is the convetion repository for glorious christ gospel cente international youth arm.
+This is the convetion repository for glorious christ gospel center international youth arm.